confluentinc/ksql/docs-md/capacity-planning.md

 To estimate the cumulative throughput from this pipeline, you can use the following:

--   The KSQL nodes are CPU-bound, and for a query to process R bytes/second each byte consumes 1/R CPU-seconds.
+-   The ksqlDB nodes are CPU-bound, and for a query to process R bytes/second each byte consumes 1/R CPU-seconds.
 -   3 queries with rates R1, R2, and R3 are processing one record for
     each query, which takes 1/R1 + 1/R2 + 1/R3 CPU-seconds.
 -   The expected throughput should be 1/(1/R1 + 1/R2 + 1/R3).

-Calculating these rates gives an expected throughput of approximately 7.7 MB/s, so you would need about seven 4-core KSQL nodes.
+Calculating these rates gives an expected throughput of approximately 7.7 MB/s, so you would need about seven 4-core ksqlDB nodes.

 To calculate how much memory is required per server, consider the
 following: